Account of Past Addiction & Legal History for David Petersen

 Throughout my four-year stay in the Texas Department of Corrections, I was a model inmate.
 My utilization of education, health, and personal growth resources within the system was matched by consistent self-improvement and service within that community.

 Since my release from prison in 1981, I have continued to live a productive, responsible life.
 In 1990 and 1991, two parole boards under successive gubernatorial administrations recommended me for Full Pardon.
-To date, my perpetual recovery from addiction spans 43+ years.
+To date, my ascendance out of active addiction spans beyond forty years.

 Aggravated Robbery (2)

 300 Dolorosa San Antonio, TX 78205-3030

 Eight years per cause, concurrent